ryanjyost/blog/content/blog/top-stars-dan-abramov/index.md

 ---
 title: "Projects starred by Dan Abramov in the past year"
 date: "2020-03-16"
-description: "Another installment of 'Follow the Stars''"
+description: "Another installment of 'Follow the Stars'"
 ---

 Keeping up with all of the cool projects out there is impossible - but seeing what other developers are starring on